Frequently asked questions about environmental impact categories

 This data contains the attribute 'A2' in the title, so the user immediately sees that these declarations only contain the A2 set and cannot therefore be used for calculations with the A1 set.
 No changes will be made to the current category 3 C&U data (which contain only A1 data) and these will remain available for EPB calculations.

-13. Why don't I see the A2 data in the Stichting NMD viewer?
+How can I see the A2 data in the Stichting NMD Viewer?

 A2 data is available in the viewer.
 The viewer. distinguishes between A1 data (according to EN 15804+A1) and A2 data (according to EN 15804+A2).
 Not all environmental declarations contain A2 data; this depends on when the data owner submitted the A2 set.
 For actual calculations with the data, please use the validated calculation tools